Kinjalrk2k/Lets-go-with-golang/README.md

 fmt.Println(createdDate.Format("01-02-2006 Monday"))
 ```

-# 10. Build for windows, linux and mac
+# 10. Build for Windows, Linux and Mac

 - Go gives us the tools to create executables